Serjeant-at-law: Early history

-Of fees and robes had he many on.

 Firm evidence for existence of legal serjeants in England dates from the reign of Henry III.
 As such it is the oldest royally created order; the next is the Order of the Garter, created in 1330.
 Serjeants at Law existed in Ireland from at least 1302, and were appointed by letters patent.
 Henry de Bracton claimed that, for the trial of Hubert de Burgh in 1239 the king was assisted by "all the serjeants of the bench", although it is not known who they were.
 By the 1270s there were approximately 20 recorded Serjeants; by 1290, 36.
 This period also saw the first regulation of Serjeants, with a statutory power from 1275 to suspend from practise any Serjeant who misbehaved (enacted as chapter 29 of the Statute of Westminster 1275).
 The exclusive jurisdiction Serjeants-at-Law held over the Court of Common Pleas slowly came about during the 1320s, squeezing the size of the bar until only a consistent group reappeared.
 From this period, Serjeants also began to be called in regular groups, rather than individually on whatever date was felt appropriate.